elizabrock/software-development-curriculum/02-databases-and-the-ruby-ecosystem/exercises/04-databases-capstone.md

 # Databases Capstone

 This capstone is intended to demonstrate your mastery of basic git, project documentation (README, comments), writing integration tests, writing unit tests, basic-to-intermediate SQL and basic Ruby.
+Completing the capstone will also teach you how high-level frameworks, like Rails, work behind the scenes.

 This project will: